"Thanks again for your aggressive and persistent representation in a hard fought Custody battle to get my children back." D. M.

-"You delivered exactly what I wanted, getting my children back from another state, custody, supervised visitation and child support. " L.I.
+"You delivered exactly what I wanted, getting my children back from another state, sole, custody, supervised visitation and child support. " L.I.

 "Thanks for taking on my case and bringing my case to a quick conclusion and getting everything I asked for.
-The biggest mistake I made was to file papers on my own, because all I did was waste time going back and forth to court and nothing happended until you took over the case.
+The biggest mistake I made was to file papers on my own, because all I did was waste time going back and forth to court and nothing happened until you took over the case.
 I was not aware that the clerks were not lawyers and they could not provide legal advice after I filed the initial documents."
 SW

-"Your performance was highlighted over a contested custody case; he fought hard and got physical and legal custody of my daughter, supervised visitation and got the mother to pay child support.
+"Your performance was highlighted over a contested Custody case; he fought hard and got physical and legal Custody of my daughter, supervised visitation and got the mother to pay child support.
 If someone needs a father's rights attorney he should call back.
 AL

-"I appreciate your efforts in conducting my difficult case and winning me custody, supervised visits and child support.
-If someone needs help in a case of custody of children, you are the lawyer to call."
+"I appreciate your efforts in conducting my difficult case and winning me Custody, supervised visits and child support.
+If someone needs help in a case of Custody of children, you are the lawyer to call."
 SM

-"My expectations were exceeded when I heard I was awarded the primary physical and legal custody of my child..
+"My expectations were exceeded when I heard I was awarded the primary physical and legal Custody of my child..
 All your answers to my questions were straight to the point.
 Thank you very much."
 K. K.

-"Although I had my doubts about grandparent's rights of custody, your performance was excellent in that the decision of the court gained me custody of my grandson.
+"Although I had my doubts about grandparent's rights of Custody, your performance was excellent in that the decision of the court gained me Custody of my grandson.
 Thank you again. " J. C.

 "Thank you for submitting a very strong contempt action which resulted in all child support arrears being paid in full."~ MQ

-"As a father, I was skeptical about my rights until I obtained sole legal and physical custody after a contentious trial.
+"As a father, I was skeptical about my rights until I obtained sole legal and physical Custody after a contentious trial.
 Your strategy was brilliant throughout the case."
 CJ

-"Your aggressive and relentless representation was outstanding in canceling the custody complaint filed against me so that I did not even have to go to court.
+"Your aggressive and relentless representation was outstanding in canceling the Custody complaint filed against me so that I did not even have to go to court.
 Thank you." - MH

-"I was delighted to learn from reading the court's opinion that their representation resulted in my getting primary custody after a contentious trial against my child's mother hard.
+"I was delighted to learn from reading the court's opinion that their representation resulted in my getting primary Custody after a contentious trial against my child's mother hard.
 If you need a father's rights' lawyer, you need to call this lawyer." - BC

 "Many thanks for a job well done; your persistent representation resulted in the protection of my pension." - MM

-"I wanted to express my appreciation for filing an emergency petition for modification of an existing custody order.
+"I wanted to express my appreciation for filing an emergency petition for modification of an existing Custody order.
 Few lawyers will dedicate Saturdays and Sundays to ensure that all documents are quickly filed.
 I felt comfortable, and the answers to my questions were understandable." - DJ

 "Your responses to my questions were direct, you advised me not to settle and after a hard fought trial got the case thrown out of court . " ~ ~ MO